jaga810/aws-amplify-social-network-app-workshop/content/30_mock/25_post_back_end_key/_index.en.md

 type Post
   @model (
     mutations: {create: "createPost", delete: "deletePost", update: null}
-    timestamps: null
-    subscriptions: { level: public}
   )
   @auth(rules: [
     {allow: owner, ownerField:"owner", provider: userPools, operations:[read, create, delete]}
     {allow: private, provider: userPools, operations:[read]}
   ])
-  @key(name: "SortByTimestamp", fields:["type", "timestamp"], queryField: "listPostsSortedByTimestamp")
-  @key(name: "BySpecificOwner", fields:["owner", "timestamp"], queryField: "listPostsBySpecificOwner")
 {
+  id: ID! @primaryKey # automatically filled by AppSync
   type: String! # always set to 'post'. used in the SortByTimestamp GSI
-  id: ID
+    @index(name: "SortByTimestamp", sortKeyFields: ["timestamp"], queryField: "listPostsSortedByTimestamp")
   content: String!
   owner: String
+    @index(name: "BySpecificOwner", sortKeyFields: ["timestamp"], queryField: "listPostsBySpecificOwner")
   timestamp: Int!
 }
 ```

+Fields which has `@index`are PK of index (GSI).
-The following three fields are used in `@key`.
+The following three fields are used in `@index`.

 - name: a name of the DynamoDB index (Global Secondary Index)
-- fields: the first field is used for Partition Key, and the second field is used for Sort Key.
-If you write only one, only Partition Key is set up.
+- sortKeyFields: field is used for SK.
 - queryField: a name of the GraphQL query, such as `getPost`.

-What kind of query does the addition of `@key` allow?
+What kind of query does the addition of `@index` allow?

 - `listPostsSortedByTimestamp`
   - All Posts can be fetched by setting to PK to the `type` field that `"post"` is always contained.